SynBioHub/Plugin-Visual-Test-js/README.md

 # Install
 ## Using docker
-Run `docker run --publish 8080:5000 --detach --name plug synbiohub/plugin-visualisation-test-js:snapshot` Check it is up using localhost:8080.
+Run `docker run --publish 8080:5000 --detach --name plug synbiohub/plugin-visualisation-test-js:snapshot` Check it is up using localhost:8080/status or post to localhost:8080/run.